cloudflare/webcm/SPECS.md

-# External Components Module Specification
+# Managed Components Specification

-This document details the specifications and capabilities of an External Component module.
+This document details the specifications and capabilities of a Managed Component.

 ## Manifest

-Every External Component includes a `manifest.json`.
-The manifest file includes information that the ECM uses when presenting the tool to the website owners.
+Every Managed Component includes a `manifest.json`.
+The manifest file includes information that the Components Manager uses when presenting the tool to the website owners.

 ```json
 {